timruffles/mobile-drag-drop/README.md

 ## Demos

-`TODO demo page containing all the different things that need to be working as a test base and to show capabilities/spec compliance`
+`TODO demo page containing all the different things that need to be working as a test base and to show capabilities/spec compliance/limitations`

 [Demo](http://reppners.github.io/ios-html5-drag-drop-shim/spec-compliance/)